MatousJobanek/FoxmlArticlesEnrich/README.md

 AMCEA
 ====

-Program for Enrichment of articles After the Conversion from Mets to FOXML
+Program for enrichment of articles after the conversion from Mets to FOXML